EddieDover/fvtt-player-achievements/README.md

 [![Foundry Hub Comments](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Ffvtt-player-achievements%2Fshield%2Fcomments)](https://www.foundryvtt-hub.com/package/fvtt-player-achievements/)

 ## Features

 ### Developers

 - Provides an API documented in [API.md](./API.md)
 - Provides hooks for after achievement award/unaward.

 ### GMs

 - Create your own achievements.
-  - Can use special markup to include newlines, bold, and italic text in descriptions of achievements.
+- Add tags to achievements for easier display filtering.
+- Choose to show or hide tags when players view achievements.
 - Assign/Unassign achievements to/from players.
 - Award achievements to players that are offline and they will recieve them when they next login.
 - Customize sound played per achievement.
-  - Can choose to cloak all unearned achievements details from players.
+- Choose to cloak all unearned achievements details from players.
-  - Can choose to allow cloaked achievements to show title on a per achievement basis.
+- Choose to allow cloaked achievements to show title on a per achievement basis.
-  - Can choose an image to show when an achievement is cloaked.
+- Choose an image to show when an achievement is cloaked.
-  - Can choose to hide all unearned achievements from players.
+- Choose to hide all unearned achievements from players.
-  - Can show achievement earn message to all players or only receiving player.
+- Show achievement earn message to all players or only receiving player.
-  - Can backup achievement data to clipboard as JSON.
+- Backup achievement data to clipboard as JSON.
-  - Can restore achievement data from clipboard JSON text.
+- Restore achievement data from clipboard JSON text.
+- Use special markup to include newlines, bold, and italic text in descriptions of achievements.

 ### Players

 - Optionally play a sound when an achievement is earned.
 - Control the volume of achievement sounds if they play.

 ### All

 - Sort Achievement View by achievement name (ascending or descending).
 - Sort Achievement View by owned player.
 - Filter Achievement View by name.

 ## Known Conflicts

 | Plugin | id | Conflict |
 | --- | --- | --- |
 | Argon - Combat Hud | enhancedcombathud | Opens the Achievement Window after selecting target. |